 A completed application for admission includes the following:

-- Completed Online Electronic Application or paper application forms
+- Completed Online Electronic Application

 Graduate Record Examination (GRE) scores are required for all applicants (Institution code is 1871; Department code is 2016